-Called “Baby Café,” the walk-in breastfeeding clinics are an initiative of Champions for Children Tampa Bay (CFCTB), a Tampa-based local nonprofit dedicated to preventing child abuse and neglect.
-In Hillsborough County, the Tampa-based CFCTB is the only nonprofit dedicated exclusively to abuse and neglect prevention and provides services and support systems that can help protect children and benefit their families.
+Called “Baby Café,” the walk-in breastfeeding clinics are an initiative of Champions for Children Tampa Bay, a Tampa-based local nonprofit dedicated to preventing child abuse and neglect.
+In Hillsborough County, the Tampa-based Champions is the only nonprofit dedicated exclusively to abuse and neglect prevention and provides services and support systems that can help protect children and benefit their families.

-To date, CFCTB has opened five Baby Café clinics, with two more scheduled by 2026.
+To date, Champions has opened five Baby Café clinics, with two more scheduled by 2026.

 The clinics are staffed with professional lactation consultants and support personnel for new mothers and provide Hillsborough County’s only no-cost, professional, universal access lactation consultation services.
 That support can cost up to $150 per session in private clinics, an amount beyond the financial means of many families.

-Other current Baby Café locations are at the Children’s Board Family Resource Center in Brandon, University of South Florida Pediatrics and Layla’s House, Tampa.
+Other current Baby Café locations are at the Children’s Board Family Resource Center in Brandon, University of South Florida Pediatrics and Layla’s House in Tampa.